 - look for vacancies on employer or recruitment websites

 - call employers yourself - you should make them aware that you want to start an apprenticeship under the Apprenticeships programme

 - contact your local training supplier(s) who may be aware of vacancies

 Find apprenticeship training

-Once you are in employment and have agreed with your employer that you can become an apprentice, simply contact a local Apprenticeship training contractor who will check your eligibility and register your interest in training when it is available.
+Once you are in employment and have agreed with your employer that you can become an apprentice, simply contact an apprenticeship training contractor who will check your eligibility and register your interest in training when it is available.

 Your training contractor will then meet with you and your employer to discuss your apprenticeship and training needs.
 They will develop and agree a training plan with you both.